Bootable USB Creator Software Category

-Creating a DOS Bootable USB Flash drive to "Boot DOS from USB", is not very complicated.
+Creating a Bootable USB Flash drive to "Boot DOS from USB", can be complicated.
 However, a tool called Rufus, created by Pete Batard, can make this task simple.
-Rufus can also be used to create a Bootable USB version of a given distro from an ISO File.
-Rufus is similar in appearance and operation to the HP USB Format tool "HPUSBFW.exe", and shares many of the same features.
+Rufus can also be used to create a Bootable USB version of a given distro from an ISO or image File.
+Rufus was originally similar in appearance and operation to the HP USB Format tool "HPUSBFW.exe", and shares many of the same features.
 However, Rufus is Open Source.

 XBOOT is yet another neat little Multiboot ISO USB Creator.
 It is a Windows based application that can be used to create a Live Multiboot USB or even a Multiboot ISO file that can then be burnt to a CD/DVD.
 XBOOT supports many Linux Distributions and Utilities, and allows you to use your choice of a Grub or Syslinux bootloader.
 Also included is a built in QEMU emulator (enabling you to boot an ISO from within Windows).

 YUMI (Your Universal Multiboot Installer), is the successor to our MultibootISOs.
 It can be used to create a Multiboot Bootable USB Flash Drive containing multiple operating systems, antivirus utilities, disc cloning – backup, penetration testing, diagnostic tools, and much more.
 YUMI makes it easy for anyone to create their very own custom All-In-One Multi use diagnostic USB PC Repair Toolkit.

 Contrary to MultiBootISOs which used grub to boot ISO files directly from USB, YUMI uses syslinux to boot extracted distributions stored on the USB device, and reverts back to using grub to Boot Multiple ISO files from USB, if necessary.